 How to Successfully Choose Your Software Contractor

-When selecting a contractor you should be able to determine the level of security awareness they and their developers have by asking some basic security questions.
+When selecting a software development contractor you should be able to determine the level of security awareness they and their developers have by asking some basic security questions.

 While these might sound like a word-salad of acronyms, bringing them up when discussing a potential contract should help elucidate their familiarity with basic security concepts.